SolaceDev/solace-dev-codelabs/markdown/dt-otel/dt-otel.md

 We need to create a new Client Username for binding to the Telemetry Queue because a Client Username can only be used to bind to a Telemetry Queue if it uses both the Telemetry Client Profile and Telemetry ACL Profile.
 Additionally, the Telemetry Client Profile does not allow the Client to publish persistent messages.

-Again we reference a snippet from the OpenTelemetry Collector configuration included in the tracing-codelab downloaded earlier.
+Again we reference a snippet from the OpenTelemetry Collector configuration included in the solace-dt-demo downloaded earlier.
 Note that the username and password in the configuration must match the credentials configured for the Client Username on the broker in the following steps.
 ```yaml
 receivers:
   otlp: